A guide to revenue operations (RevOps)

 How to implement RevOps

-As is the case with any worthwhile initiative, implementing RevOps at your organization isn’t as simple as snapping your fingers.
-You should take a strategic approach to leveraging RevOps to ensure you have a strong foundation moving forward.
+As with any worthwhile initiative, implementing RevOps at your organization isn’t as simple as snapping your fingers.
+You should take a strategic approach to RevOps so you have a strong foundation moving forward.

-While the process may vary slightly depending on your organization’s size, industry, and objectives, there are some basic steps every company should follow as they begin their RevOps journey:
+The process may vary depending on your organization’s size, industry, and objectives.
+Even so, there are some basic steps every company should follow as they begin their RevOps journey:

 Step 1: Audit